 A little thank you, just for you!

 We’re delighted you’re thinking about taking out our Savings & Investment Plan.
-As a thank you, once three monthly contributions have been received, we’ll send you a £20 M&S Gift Card.
+As a thank you when you take out a plan online, once three monthly contributions have been received, we’ll send you a M&S Gift Card up to £100.

 Why choose a Savings & Investment Plan?

 Helps you to build up what could be a substantial nest egg for your future.
 If you save £260 a month, you’ll have saved £31,200 over 10 years with the potential for additional growth.

 Affordable way of saving regularly for your future by setting up a monthly Direct Debit for an amount between £26 and £260.